rosvik/string.248.no/README.md

 ## Installation

-The website is avaliable at [string.248.no](https://string.248.no), but if you want to run the website on you own, clone the repo with submodules by running
+The website is avaliable at [string.248.no](https://string.248.no), but if you want to run the website on you own, clone the repo by running

 ```
 git clone https://github.com/rosvik/string.248.no.git